BEEN THERE (ALMOST): June 24, 2014 ALL-STAR GAMES: none

 Arlington Stadium was built on a slope, such that the back side of the (original) grandstand was at ground level.
+Beyond center field was a creek, on the other side of which now stands Globe Life Park.
 In 1979, however, a second deck stretching from first base to third base was added, raising the capacity to 41,000.
 There was a small mezzanine with glass-enclosed (and presumably air-conditioned) luxury suites, but hardly any overhang between the two decks.
 In 1985, over 2,000 more seats were added, partly by making the aisles narrower and partly by installing additional luxury suites in back of the lower deck, on both the first and third base sides.

 Like six other doughnut-shaped hybrid stadiums, Arlington Stadium had a "paired swivelable circular section lower deck" (PSCSLD) configuration, which was obviously designed to accommodate football games.
 Indeed, the University of Texas at Arlington (UTA) Mavericks football team (and local high schools) played here until 1980.
 Since Texas Stadium was not built until 1971, I had wondered whether the Dallas Cowboys were ever invited to participate in this project, but I am told by "Bucky" Nance that "The Cowboys never had an interest in playing there."
 He also explained that only the third base side of the grandstand was moveable, meaning that the football gridiron was supposed to lie at an angle of about ten degrees from the right field foul line.
 (Just like Riverfront Stadium.)
 Thanks for the helpful tips and the great photos, Bucky!
 By the way, the front edge of the huge bleachers was 11 feet above the ground, whereas the highest part of the back edge of the swivelable lower portion of the main grandstand -- which was situated along the same inner circle you see on the diagram above -- was about twice that high, just as in all stadiums of this "PSCSLD" design.
 Whenever the lower portions of the grandstand were swiveled around for football games, a large number of seats in the bleachers would be obstructed.
 At first that didn't make sense to me, but as it turns out, it didn't really matter: They had so much difficulty moving that section around for football games that they decided to simply leave it in place and put the gridiron in the outfield, with the end zones near each foul pole.
 The UTA Mavericks apparently didn't need that many seats for their games anyway.
 Five years after Maverick Stadium was built in 1980, the UTA football program was shut down.